finix-payments/finix-flex-docs-generator/sections/payment_instruments_payouts/verification/response.md

 #### Fasts Funds Indicator (fast_funds_indicator)

-For use in push-payment transactions, this code indicates whether or not the issuer of the recipient account participates in the Fast Funds service for Original Credit Transactions (OCTs).
+Indicates whether or not the card is Fast Funds eligible (i.e. if the funds will settle in 30 mins or less).
+If not eligible, typically funds will settle within 2 days.

 Letter | Description
 ------ | -------------------------------------------------------------------
-B | Recipient issuer participates in Fast Funds for all transactions C | Reserved for future use
+B | Fast Funds eligible for all transactions
-D | Recipient issuer participates in Fast Funds for domestic transactions only N | Recipient issuer does not participate in Fast Funds
+D | Fast Funds eligible for all transactions
+N | Not eligible for Fast Funds

 #### Push Funds Indicator (push_funds_block_indicator)

-For use in push-payment transactions, this code indicates if the recipient account can receive push-payments (Original Credit Transactions).
+This code indicates if the associated card can receive push-payments (Original Credit Transactions).

 Letter | Description
 ------ | -------------------------------------------------------------------